Dezodev/DezoTools/README.txt

 === Dezo Tools ===
 Contributors: DezoDev
 Donate link: http://dezodev.tk/
-Tags: dezo, tool, all in one
+Tags: dezo, tools, all in one
 Requires at least: 4.0
 Tested up to: 4.6.1
 Stable tag: 4.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Dezo Tools est un plugin tous en un pour ameliorer votre wordpress.
+Dezo Tools is a plugin all in one to improve your wordpress.

 == Description ==

-Dezo Tools est un plugin puissant mais simple d'utilisation sur wordpress.
-Ce plugin est un concentré de plusieurs outils pour améliorer votre wordpress, le securiser ou l'optimiser.
-Avec ce plugin, vous n'aurez plus besoin d'installer sur votre site plusieurs plugins.
-Cela permet aussi l'accélération de votre site.
+Dezo Tools is a powerful but easy to use plugin on wordpress.
+This plugin is a set of several tools to improve your wordpress, secure it and optimize it.
+With this plugin, you will not any more need to install on your site several plugins.
+It also allows the acceleration of your site.

-Fonctionnalités :
+Features:

-* Logo du site sur la page de connexion
+* Logo of the site on the login page
-* Notification de l'utilisation des Cookies
+* Notification of the use of Cookies
-* Ajout de code dans le footer et dans le header
+* Addition of code in the footer and in the header
-* Configuration du nombre de révision
+* Configuration of the number of revision
-* Configuration de l'intervalle de sauvegarde automatique
+* Configuration of the interval of automatic save
-* Affichage des images dans une fenêtre lightbox
+* Display of the images in a lightbox window

 == Installation ==